 Windows 7 End of Life (EOL) will be here January 14, 2020, and the countdown for business owners who are still using the product has begun.
 What does Windows 7 End of Life mean to you and your business?
 Microsoft operating systems have a 10-year life-cycle, with extended support being the last step.
 Once extended support ends: Microsoft will end paid support and all bug fixes cease, no matter the severity

 Small and midsize businesses may struggle with the challenges of an operating system reaching EOL.
-Change is hard and the time and expense required to update, upgrade, or replace computers, often results in businesses opting to keep legacy systems.
-This leaves them open to attack from hackers, increasing the risk of identity theft, data loss, and down time.
+Change is hard and can be time-consuming.
+Expenses associated with required updates, upgrades, or replace computers, often results in businesses opting to keep legacy systems.
+However, This leaves them open to attack from hackers, increasing the risk of identity theft, data loss, and downtime.

 Call us today at 918-436-1830!